I haven't been to Sarawak (yet). Also, I don't know all that much about where to stay, only about what to do...

 Yup it is possible to do Kinabalu in a day; we met a Swedish couple at Uncle Tan's who did it, and on the way down from the mountain we met a couple of guys who were also doing the climb to the summit and back that very day.
 You do have to get a guide though (we thought that was stupid as well as the trail is very obvious, and there are plenty of people and porters going up and down who you can consult if you do lose your way.
 I don't see how that could happen though.)
 You can always team up with other people if you want to and split the cost of the guide; the guys at the counter can help with that.

 Yes, Sutera does have monopoly over the mountain so any accomodation within the park is uber expensive, and you end up having no bargaining power regarding the cost of the accomodation at Laban Rata.
 We ended up having to pay RM 380 per person for a non-heated 4 person dorm and once you factor in the cost of the park fees (100 RM per person), guide (85 RM) and insurance of 7 RM, it all quickly adds up to being one of the most expensive activities in Borneo.
 And in the end, you feel like death!
-However, they do feed you very well in Laban Rata, so that's a small consolation. over 6 years ago
+However, they do feed you very well in Laban Rata, so that's a small consolation. almost 7 years ago

 Hi, we travelled through Sarawak 20 years ago: top tip if you are up for a bit of adventure - take a short Domestic flight up to a small village deep in the highlands called Long Lelang.
 The airstrip was chopped out of the side of a mountain and is quite an extraordinary feat in itself.
 Then start walking.
 With a bit of luck the local Penan will escort and look after you and let you stay in their villages enroute.
 It is possible, and makes for an extraordinary experience ...
 But be prepared for leech stops every 30 minutes, elephant leeches, wild boar and other, um, adventures.
 Not sure if I could do it again today, but great if you are young and up for it!